pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/03-prepare.md

 ## Convert to Composer

-If your site is not currently Composer-managed, follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for migration to drupal:latest.
+If your site is not currently Composer-managed, follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for migration to the latest version of Drupal.